AnIrishDuck/fajita/guide/src/0-basics.md

 Note the angle that each point forms with the normal in the above diagram.
-Points "inside" form an angle greater than 90 degrees, points "on" form an angle exactly 90 degrees, and points "outside form an angle less than 90 degrees.
+Points "inside" form an angle greater than 90 degrees, points "on" form an angle exactly 90 degrees, and points "outside" form an angle less than 90 degrees.

 ### Our First Cut